OpenINF/docker-fisher/README.md

 <br />

-As pull requests are welcome, if one would like to make significant changes, it is preferable to discuss the change first.
-Likewise, If something needs fixing but you need help to do it yourself, please let us know by [opening an issue][].
+As pull requests are welcome, if one would like to make significant changes, preferably, please do discuss the shift first (intern).
+If something needs fixing but you need help to do it yourself, please let us know by [opening an issue][].